The club runs practices for the entire year, divided into 3 sessions, with approximate dates:

 If you are a masters swimmer from out of town (outside of the GVRD), and looking for a workout during your stay in the area, please let us know.
 We require that you are insured via your own regional masters program, and that you contact us ahead of time to arrange the guest drop-in.

-We do not allow random drop-ins.
+We do not allow random drop-ins without prior consent from the club.

 1. Look before entering the pool.